phidatahq/phidata/README.md

 </a>
 </p>

+## 🎯 Goal: Provide a paved path to production-ready AI

 Phidata is a toolkit for building AI powered software.
 It enables you to build:
 - **RAG Apps**: Connect LLMs to your knowledge base and build context-aware applications.
 - **Autonomous Apps**: Give LLMs the ability to call functions and build autonomous applications.